 Peppermint

 Peppermint is a cloud-focused Linux distribution based on Ubuntu and uses an LXDE desktop environment that doesn’t demand high-end hardware.
-And hence makes it the best Linux for old laptop.
+And hence makes it the best Linux for an old laptop.

 Supports 32 bits system: Yes (older versions)